 Fire – The Food at ITC Sonar

 We began our culinary exploration with a Bengali Thali at Eden pavilion.
 Bengali Thali duly came in a terracotta thali with all the flavors of mustard.
 I being a vegetarian enjoyed the Aloo Posto and Dal Lucchi, while my better half enjoyed his Machher Jhol or the fish curry.
 Choice of desserts was classic – Rosogolla, Sandesh, Rashmalai and Mishti Doi.
 You could not ask for a better indulgence.
 This was like logging into the Bengali sensibility as soon as you land in Kolkata.
-We would come back to Eden Pavilion every morning for breakfast, sharing the space with Kolkata Knight Riders IPL team that was also staying at ITC Sonar.
+We would come back to Eden Pavilion every morning for breakfast, sharing the space with Kolkata Knight Riders IPL team that was also staying at the luxury property.

 It was the West view bar & grill that was the surprise element for me.
-I expected the usual western fair but what I got was the experimental molecular cooking.
+I expected the usual western fair, but what I got was the experimental molecular cooking.
 Since this is the first time I tasted molecular cooking, it would always remain special for me.
 I could not have guessed what was served for it looked nothing like itself.
 Some leaves of spinach came rolled like a piece of green sponge.
 Mango came as scattered pieces of crystal.
 I enjoyed eating it all, but what was fascinating was the story of how these mere fruits and vegetables were made to look like what they looked on the plate.

-Water – Nurturing the native Shapala
+Water – Nurturing the native Shapala at ITC Sonar

 What is interesting is that the flowers in the lotus pond have been nurtured in such a way that at any point in time, some flowers are blooming and smiling at you.
 Traditional lilies and lotus bloom in the morning with the gentle touch of first sun rays.
 Tropical Lilies bloom during the day and the night lilies – especially the pink ones open towards the evening.
-It is a pleasure to watch the flowers reflect in the shallow waters negotiating the waters with green leaves.
+It is a pleasure to watch the flowers reflecting in the shallow waters negotiating the waters with green leaves.